Sch8ill/mcclient-lib/README.md

 # MCClient
 A lightweight Minecraft client to query the status of a Minecraft server.

+### Supported Mincraft versions# MCClient
+A lightweight Minecraft client to query the status of a Minecraft server.

 ### Supported Mincraft versions
 * Minecraft Java (1.4.* -> 1.19.*)
 * Minecraft Bedrock